borenstein-lab/MIMOSA2shiny/docs/settings.md

 The MIMOSA2 web application is available at [https://elbo-spice.gs.washington.edu/shiny/MIMOSA2shiny](https://elbo-spice.gs.washington.edu/shiny/MIMOSA2shiny)

-The landing page of the web application is an interface for uploading your data and selecting options for your MIMOSA2 analysis.
-Each input section and the corresponding options are described below:
+The main web application page is an interface for uploading data and selecting options for your MIMOSA2 analysis.
+The various sections and options are described below:

 ## Microbiome Data
 Select your microbiome data format, and upload the corresponding data file.
 You can provide taxonomic abundances, function abundances, or both, in several formats.